jessica4263/jessica4263/README.md

 # 💫 About Me:
-🚀 I'm currently developing an Air Pollution forecast App<br>👯‍♀️ I'm looking to collaborate in Open Source Web Projects<br>🤓 I'm currently learning React and Web Development<br>📝 Ask me about Books and travel!<br>⚡ Fun fact: I can play the piano and I am a girl Scout <br>
+🚀 I'm currently developing an Ebay clone App<br>👯‍♀️ I'm looking to collaborate in Open Source Web Projects<br>🤓 I'm currently learning React and Web Development<br>📝 Ask me about Books and travel!<br>⚡ Fun fact: I can play the piano and I am a girl Scout <br>

 # 👩‍💻 My Work: